TroyMoses/RENU-INTERNSHIP/README.md

 ## 🧭 Notes

-- Update this log daily.
+- This log is updated on a daily.
-- Add practical screenshots and summaries in their respective folders.
+- It includes practical screenshots and summaries in their respective folders.
-- Link each assignment or project done under the day's section.
+- Each assignment or project is linked under the day's section.

 > _"The more you know, the more you grow."_ 🌱